senchpimy/gault/README.md

 ## Require

-This program require to Run as root
++ This program require to Run as root

++ This program require the following programs

-lsblk
+	- lsblk

-df
+	- df

-samba
+	- samba

-smbclient
+	- smbclient

+	-useradd

 ### Currently Working in a login page and support for nfs and ftp